-- Assignment in iTester: must be assigned prior to testing - Test Administrator Training: Human Signers must review: - Test Administrator Scripts included in the Test Administrator's Manual. - o Appendix H: Human Signer Guidelines (signers only).
+• Test Administrator Training: Human Signers must review:

+- Test Administrator Scripts included in the Test Administrator's Manual. - Appendix H: Human Signer Guidelines (signers only).

 During Testing: A human signer will sign the test directions to a student.
 The student may either be tested in a small group or a separate setting based on the student's experiences during classroom assessments.